openvinotoolkit/openvino/docs/dev/ci/github_actions/caches.md

 for a complete reference.

-The `CPU functional tests` job in the [`linux.yml`](./../../../../.github/workflows/linux.yml) workflow uses this cache for sharing tests execution time to speed up the subsequent runs.
+The `CPU functional tests` job in the [`linux.yml`](./../../../../.github/workflows/linux.yml) workflow uses this cache for sharing test execution time to speed up the subsequent runs.
 First, the artifacts are saved with `actions/cache/save` with a particular key `${{ runner.os }}-${{ runner.arch }}-tests-functional-cpu-stamp-${{ github.sha }}`:
 ```yaml